KatanaGraph/katana/_sources/contributing/building.rst

 2. Check if there were any system build environment changes since the last time you successfully built.
-If you are :ref:`building-with-conda`, you can skip this step as all dependences are managed through Conda.
+If you are :ref:`building-with-conda`, you can skip this step as all dependencies are managed through Conda.

    To update your environment, run ``scripts/setup_dev_ubuntu.sh``.